udaykiran009/oneCCL/README.md

 compile and link changed files.
 Only if one sees some suspicious build errors after significant change in the code (e.g. after rebase or change of branch) then it is a hint to clean build directory.

-### I can't run mlsl examples
+### I can't run ICCL examples

-It is recommended to use environment values stored in `intel64/bin//mlslvars.sh` of your current installation directory.
+It is recommended to use environment values stored in `env/vars.sh` of your current installation directory.